White Butte – North Dakota’s Highest Point – 3,506 feet

 Brule Formation is only 25 feet thick on White Butte and is comprised of white colored siltstones.
 A significant portion was eroded prior to the deposition of the overlying Arikaree Formation.

 South Heart Member of the Chadron Formation consists of brown to gray green semtetic claystone that contains thin lens-shaped beds of freshwater limestone.
 Smetetic clay is mined in the USA for commercial and industrial uses and is more commonly known as bentonite.
-South Heart claystones have “popcorn weathering” surfaces and drape over the underlying stratum making it difficult to determine where one strtum ends and the next stratum begins.
+South Heart claystones have “popcorn weathering” surfaces and drape over the underlying stratum making it difficult to determine where one stratum ends, and the next stratum begins.
 The member is about 95 feet thick at White Butte.
 The Chadron Formation was deposited between 32 and 34 million years ago.

 Chalky Buttes Member of the Chadron Formation consists of white, gravel bearing cross-bedded sandstones and sandy mudstones.
 The cliffs of the Chalky Buttes member erode to a more vertical cliff than the overlaying South Heart Member.
 The thickness of this member at White Butte is about 100 feet.